bmershon/geometric-primitives/README.md

 }
 ```

 This build pattern closely adheres to a module pattern propsed by Mike Bostock for plugins to the D3 data visualizaiton library.
+Why go through all the trouble?
+For future assignments, I hope to keep things modular and develop plugins in the style of D3 plugins.
+This is a test run.